TRANSLATION BUREAU

 4) Check the work schedule of a migration office, as sometimes it is very tricky, and you will just come there “to kiss the door.”

-5) Prepare Xerox of your emergency passport, police ticket and document proving you’re staying/living in hotel, hostel etc.;
+5) Prepare a Xerox of your emergency passport, police ticket and document proving you’re staying/living in a hotel, hostel etc.;

-6) Take about RUB 120 in coins or in notes to do copies of documents in 5) on the spot.
+6) Take about RUB 120 in coins or in notes to make copies of documents mentioned in 5) on the spot.

 Once you are in the office, find out where the migration office is (floor, room number).
 Get a ticket and take a queue.
-Recommendation: come as much earlier as possible (one hour before openning), as sometimes queue is long enough, so you will spend more time in the queue than preparing a duplicate of your migration card.
+Recommendation: please come around as much earlier as possible (one hour before opening), as sometimes the queue is long enough, so you will spend more time in the queue than paperwork for reissuing a duplicate of your migration card.
 However, sometimes, after understanding your case, a migration officer can tell you to wait, even if you are the first one in the queue.
 This is because your case will take more time than an average case of his/her day.

 Once you are in, explain your situation through an interpreter.
-NOTE: It would be better to have an interpreter with a diploma, because an officer can nag to it, and brush you off.
-After you hearing your explanation and checking your passport, the officer will check some information about your crossing the Russian border in his/her computer.
-If everything is okay with your arrival at Russia, you will get your new migration card in 10-15 minutes, after your fingerprints will be taken.
+NOTE: It would be better to have an interpreter with a diploma, because an officer can nag it, and brush you off.
+After your explanation and checking your passport, the officer will check some information about your crossing the Russian border on his/her computer.
+If everything is okay with your arrival in Russia, you will get your new migration card in 10–15 minutes, and, of course, only after your fingerprints be taken.
 So remove your outer top, relax your hands and let the officer manipulate them to take your fingerprints.

 Congratulations, you got your new (duplicate) migration card.